 We work for clients in order to establish if PPI was applied, and of course guarantee that if there was no Payment Protection Insurance, or there is no refund of any sort, that there is no fee to pay.
 This means that the client is protected should we be unsuccessful in locating PPI, or ultimately if there is some reason once PPI is established, that it cannot be refunded.

-We only charge a fee if a refund is agreed, which is 25% including VAT.
+We only charge a fee if a refund is agreed, which is 20% plus VAT (equivalent to 24% inclusive).
 Therefore, as a client you are protected should, for whatever reason, the claim be unsuccessful or no PPI be established.

 All Claims Management Companies have a Claims Management Regulation Number (CRM) to confirm that they are authorised by the Ministry of Justice (MoJ) to work for clients.
 This number can be found either on correspondence or on the Company’s website addresses.